derbyjs/derby/index.md

 Derby templates declare bindings by using double or triple parentheses instead of curly braces.
 Bound template tags output their values in the initally rendered HTML just like unbound tags.
 In addition, they create bindings that update the view immediately whenever the model changes.
 If bindings are used for elements that change upon user interaction---such as form inputs---Derby will update the model automatically as their values change.

-Any template tag may be live bound, but bindings only work for data in the model.
+Any template tag may be live bound, except for within an `id` attribute.
+The id must be set at render time and not change until the element is re-rendered, since it is used to figure out which element to update.

+Bindings only work for data in the model.
 Context data is passed in at render time, and it doesn't change dynamically.
 If a binding tag uses a name not in the context object or the model at render time, it is still bound to the model, since the path may be defined later.

 #### Template